Atopic eczema is likely to be caused by a combination of things.

 Some people also report their symptoms get worse when the air is dry or dusty, or when they are stressed, sweaty, or too hot or too cold.

-If you're diagnosed with atopic eczema, your GP will work with you to try to identify any triggers for your symptoms.
+If you're diagnosed with atopic eczema, a GP will work with you to try to identify any triggers for your symptoms.